jdesboeufs/connect-mongo/README.md

 * Support Node.js 8, 10 and 12
 * Support [MongoDB](https://www.mongodb.com/) `3.2 - 4.0`

-For extended compatibility, see previous versions.
+For extended compatibility, see previous versions [v2.0.3](https://github.com/jdesboeufs/connect-mongo/tree/v2.0.3).
-This branch is under development.
-Documentation for latest release please refer to [v2.0.3](https://github.com/jdesboeufs/connect-mongo/tree/v2.0.3)
+But please note that we are not maintaining v2.x.x anymore.

 ## Usage